th0mazzz/story_project/README.md

 Period 6 Software Development

 ## Dependencies
+   Please note:
-   Please note that this project uses Python3
+   * this project uses Python 3
+   * installing dependencies/packages requires **sudo** access on a Linux machine

    You will need to create a virtual environment
    Then you will need to install Wheel and Flask.